 Between third and forth altars on the right is Botticelli's Saint Augustine, his only fresco remaining in Florence.
 (Recently reinstalled after two years in restoration) It makes a distinct pair with Ghirlandaio's equally-Flemish-inspired Saint Jerome opposite.
 This Flemish influence is said to have derived from a Saint Jerome in his Study by Jan van Eyck then in the collection of Lorenzo de Medici.
 Both works here are frescoes, both from 1480, and were detached from the old tramezzo (rood screen), on which they were placed either side of the doorway, which was demolished by Vasari in 1564.
 The exact location of the tremezzo here is unknown.
-The removal of these screens is traditionally said to have been prompted by the Council of Trent's decree that even the laity should have a clear view of the altar and be able to clearly hear the sermon, but recent research has lead to the appreciation of more factors, many more aesthetic than liturgical, and a longer timescale.
+The removal of these screens is traditionally said to have been prompted by the Counter Reformation and the Council of Trent's decree that even the laity should have a clear view of the altar and be able to clearly hear the sermon, but recent research has lead to the appreciation of more factors, many more aesthetic than liturgical, and a longer timescale.
 Saint Augustine is reacting to a vision of the death of Saint Jerome, said to have taken place in the hour before sunrise, the time shown on the clock behind him.
 Above Saint Augustine in the fresco the text in an open book includes the mysterious lines Where is Fra' Martino?
 He fled.
 And where did he go?
 He is outside Porta al Prato.

 Steps up take you into a transept seemingly as long as the church, the right wing longer than the left with an extra chapel to the west at the end.
 Botticelli is buried in this otherwise uninteresting right wing, very near the last resting place of Simonetta Vespucci, his model for Venus in The Birth of Venus and, as his request to be buried near her suggests, possibly someone who meant much more to him.
 He had been buried in the Ognissanti's churchyard in 1510 but his body was later moved here.
 The sanctuary has a large domed choir behind the ornate early 17th century high altar by Francesco Gargiolli, (see photo far right).